Skip to content

 • On Red Hat Enterprise Linux 9, ext4 holds a slight advantage for queries dominated by sequential reads.
 For random reads, its performance was comparable to XFS.

-• On Ubuntu, ZFS excelled in random read scenarios.
-However, this performance advantage diminished significantly if the requested data was already available in the operating system's page cache.
+• On Ubuntu, F2FS demonstrated a performance margin in random read operations.
+However, this advantage shifted decisively to XFS when the data was already resident in the operating system's page cache.

 kdb+ also supports tiering.
 For tiered data architectures (e.g., hot, mid, cold tiers), a hybrid approach is advisable.